starchyunderscore/w11-nonadmin-utils/README.md

 Open up the windows terminal, or powershell, **NOT** command prompt

-Either run the script file, or copy/paste the whole script into the terminal.
+Either run the script file (setup.ps1) , or copy/paste the whole script into the terminal.

 Read and answer the prompts